pBouillon/dotnet-advent-of-code-template/README.md

 2. **The logic for the first part of the puzzle**
 3. **The logic for the second part of the puzzle**

-> For example, if the firt part of the puzzle is "Given a list of integers, find the greatest one" and the second one
+> For example, if the first part of the puzzle is "Given a list of integers, find the greatest one" and the second one
 > "Now find the sum of them", we can do the following:
 >
 > ```csharp